veloren/book/src/contributors/guides/adding-armor/guide.md

 ![Image11](image7.png)

-#### 5. Finding the right offset for your item
+#### 4. Finding the right offset for your item

 In order to test your item in-game you need to compile your game now.

 Your new item will **only be available locally**, so make sure to connect to a local server or choose “Singleplayer”.

-To drop the item into your inventory use the chat command`/give_item:`
+To drop the item into your inventory use the chat command `/give_item:`

 ```
 /give_item common.items.armor.back.new_cape